ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     });
     ```

-0. Running the application
+0. Run the application.

-    In the application directory, start the application, e.g.:
+    In the application directory, start the application.
+For example:

     ```bash
     node index.js
     ```

-    Visit the site in a browser, e.g.:
+    Visit the site in a browser.
+For example:

     [http://localhost:3000/](http://localhost:3000/)

     Click on the `Sign in` link.
-After been redirected to the login screen, sign in with any valid credentials existing in the OP.
+After being redirected to the login screen, sign in with any valid credentials existing in the OP.

     If prompted, authorize access to the displayed scopes.